Do I need a dread disease policy?

-Some people like having dead disease cover in place for in case something terrible happens to them.
-Imagine you find you, a 45 year old male, have a severe case of marlaria of the ovaries.
-As an extra bonus this evolved into a case of cervical cancer, diabetes and HIV due to a compromised pseudo binary error.
+Some people like having dead disease cover in place in case something terrible happens to them.
+Imagine you find you, a 45-year-old male, have a severe case of malaria of the ovaries.
+As an extra bonus, this evolved into a case of cervical cancer, diabetes and HIV due to a compromised pseudo-binary error.

 We are human and our bodies fail over time.

 It might not be today, but it does happen.

 Dread disease cover is a type of insurance policy that covers you against severe illness: If you are diagnosed with one of the conditions that the policy covers, then you are able to put in a claim.

 The policy normally pays out a lump sum of money, rather than monthly instalments.
 Within the legal structures in South Africa, this lump sum will be tax-free!

 As you might know, the medical aid schemes board has a list of minimum prescribed benefits for medical aid.
 In a similar fashion, there’s a document that subscribes what minimum benefits should be for dread disease cover (download here, Also on ASISA’s website).

 Each insurer will have a list of diseases, conditions and illnesses that they cover with their policy (with the ASISA list as the base).
 If you’re looking for something specific, you would need to go check out the little black book that each insurance company holds.